-Titles and abstracts of previously Fermi Guest Investigator Programs approved programs are public information and can be obtained here: Fermi Cycles 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, and 12.
-Additional information summarizing the history of the GI program is also available.
+Titles and abstracts of previously Fermi Guest Investigator Programs approved programs are public information and can be obtained here: Fermi Cycles 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, and 13.
+Additional information summarizing the history of the GI program, up to mission Cycle 9, is also available.

 The Fermi Guest Investigator (GI) program solicits proposals for basic research relevant to the Fermi mission.
 The primary goal of this mission is to perform 20 MeV to >300 GeV gamma-ray measurements over the entire celestial sphere, with sensitivity a factor of 30 or more greater than that obtained by earlier space missions.
 A secondary goal includes the study of transient gamma-ray sources with energies extending from 8 keV up to 300 GeV.